nicholas-b-carter/botlerplate/README.md

 # Recast.Ai Botlerplate

-Botlerplatee is a chatbot framework built to work with Recast.Ai's API.
+Botlerplate is a chatbot framework built to work with Recast.Ai's API.

 ## Synopsis